Palmer Hayden: Return, racial commentary and stylistics

-One of Hayden's most prolific works came in 1937, when he created the iconic alleged narrative The Janitor Who Paints.
+One of Hayden's most notable works is The Janitor Who Paints (1937).
 This painting, labeled a protest painting à la The Execution of NIRA, was thought by critics to be a personal commentary on Hayden's sentiments regarding the assorted, meagerly paid early jobs he had to take in order to survive that he was criticized for in the press.
-Despite his success and popularity not only in America, but also in Europe, Hayden was still regarded by some as an lowly janitor who had little to no artistic training and worth.
+Despite his success and popularity not only in America, but also in Europe, Hayden was still regarded by some as a lowly janitor who had little to no artistic training and worth.
 In this painting, an African-American woman, man, and child are depicted in a crowded area which is made even more stifled by a canvas, cleaning supplies, and simple home decoration.
 All three are shown with thick, prominent lips, characteristic of caricatures of African people, and in the first draft, a bold portrait of Abraham Lincoln was hung on the wall.
 The title of the painting, as well as the contrast of cleaning supplies and art material, imply a balance, such as the one that existed in Hayden's own life before he was recognized for his work.
 Inevitably, Hayden was scrutinized by both the black and white community as problematic for seemingly endorsing negative stereotypes in this painting as well.

 The aged Hayden

 Ten years after his initial visit in 1926, Hayden returned to Paris briefly; little else is known about this visit.
 He was back in New York within a year and at the age of 50, he married Miriam Huffman.
 He decided in 1944 to begin a new project, which resulted in a three-year effort that culminated his most fulfilling works: The John Henry series.
 The idea was rooted in a legend he had been told in childhood by his father and he took to researching the legitimacy of the folktale, drawing inspiration to integrate into his art.
 Any other explanations for why Hayden felt so strongly about John Henry and the series as a whole are unclear and unspecified, but are most likely linked to his proud ties to the African-American community.

 In his elder years, Hayden continued to be active with his art, regularly being selected for prestigious awards and traveling between Paris and the United States to fuel his inspiration.
 Racism remained a relevant topic in his life and art, leading him to publicly speak out against racist policies hindering the African-American and Hispanic communities.
 An example of this was seen in 1966, when Hayden wrote to William Booth, the Chairman of the City Commission on Human Rights, regarding the advocacy for an equal number of African Americans, Latinos, and white people on the board to prevent mistreatment fueled by prejudice and power.

-Hayden died on February 18, 1973, shortly after receiving a grant to depict Negro soldiers between the world wars.
+Hayden died on February 18, 1973, shortly after receiving a grant to depict African American soldiers between the world wars.